Convert Megajoule to Electron-volt (MJ to eV)

 Formula: 1 MJ = 6.241509e+24 eV

-By using this conversion factor, you can easily convert any energy from megajoule to electron-volt with precision.
+By using this conversion factor, you can easily convert any energy measurement from megajoule unit to electron-volt unit with precision.

 How to Convert MJ to eV?